Storm leaves 200,000 displaced in Philippines, heads for Taiwan

 Fung-Wong, with winds of 95 kph (59 mph) and gusts of 120 kph, slammed in the northern tip of the Philippines on Friday, cutting power in many areas and soaking rice and corn farms and bringing the capital to a near standstill.

-The storm, traveling north at 15 kph, is expected to hit the Taiwan on Monday, according to the state weather bureau.
+The storm, travelling north at 15 kph, is expected to hit the Taiwan on Monday, according to the state weather bureau.

 Alexander Pama, executive-director of the National Disaster Risk Reduction and Management Council, said five people died, including a two-year-old girl who drowned in the capital.
 Two were electrocuted while wading in flood waters.